 28. Unplayable ball in bunker

 Players will have an extra option allowing relief outside the bunker using the back-on-the-line procedure, but for a total of two penalty strokes.
-Once the player takes a stroke inside the bunker, this option for relief in no longer available.

 29. Use and replacement of clubs damaged during round